 – A recycle procedure is performed and the amount of refrigerant extracted is measured and compared to the vehicle specifications/technical data.

 – If appropriate the receiver-drier (filter) assembly is replaced.

 – The system is recharged with the correct amount of refrigerant and lubricant.

 – A dye is added to the system to aid in locating leaks in the future.

-Should I get my vehicle air conditioning serviced even if it is running cool or should I wait till it stops working?
+Should I get my vehicle air conditioning serviced or regas even if it is running cool or should I wait till it stops working?

-Like all servicing with your vehicle servicing the air-conditioning system can pick up issues early and prevent additional damage that could be caused if the system was to run out of gas or other issues occur.
+Like all servicing with your car, the air-conditioning system can pick up issues early and prevent additional damage that could be caused if the system was to run out of gas or other issues occur.